24/7 Helpline

 Cravings occur when your tolerance to heroin drops.

-When tolerance drops people take an amount of heroin they think they need to stabilise themselves.
+When tolerance drops people take an amount of heroin they think they need to stabilize themselves.
 This is what leads to overdose.

 Effective Heroin Recovery